top of page

 Are You New to Troop 193?

 Welcome to Troop 193!
 We're so glad to have you here.
 If you're new to scouting, there is quite a bit to learn but don't be overwhelmed.
 We'll help you through it.
-Here's a short Parent Guide video that will help get you started:
+Here's a short Parent Guide video that gives a good general overview of Scouting and will help get you started:

 Troop Trail to Eagle Parent Guide by Scouter Rob